nicolasksq/take-home/README.md

 }
 ```

 These interfaces need to be implemented by the service that we decided to use.
-So, this give us the flexibility to implement another API instead of MockAPI or Mailchimp without changing the main business logic.
+So, this gives us the flexibility to implement another API instead of MockAPI or Mailchimp without changing the main business logic.

 To have the communication to either Mailchimp or other email-tool, we need to set the `apikey` as an env variable.